maddurkc/linux_shell_learn/src/1.2-Commands-Part01/notes.md

                 $> l. - hidden files
                 $> ls -a - display all file names including hidden files

-## mkdir

-    > You create folders using the mkdir
-            Ex:
-                $> mkdir fruits - will create folder in current directory
-                $> mkdir dogs cars - create multiple folders
-                $> mkdir -p fruits/apples - create multiple nested folders. it will create fruits and apples(inside fruits) folders
-                $> mkdir fruits/banana - create create banana inside fruits folders. so no need to goto fruits folder and use mkdir
-                $> mkdir ~/fruits - will create folder in user home directory as mentioned

 ## cd

     > you can move into a folder. cd means change directory